How to Import a Kei Truck from Japan: A Step-by-Step Guide

 | Total | $5,450 - $12,200 |

-Compare this to buying the same truck from a US dealer at $7,000-$12,000, and the savings on a self-managed import are typically $1,000-$3,000.
+Use our import cost calculator to estimate your total landed cost based on your state's fees and taxes.
+Compare this to buying the same truck from a US dealer at $7,000-$12,000, and the savings on a self managed import are typically $1,000-$3,000.
 Whether the time and effort are worth the savings depends on your comfort level with the process.
+If you are buying for business use, the entire cost may be tax deductible under Section 179.
+If the upfront cost is a barrier either way, our kei truck financing guide covers LightStream, credit unions, and other options that work when banks will not.

 Common Mistakes to Avoid